Jens Spahn

-Jens Georg Spahn (born 16 May 1980) is a German politician of the Christian Democratic Union (CDU) who has been a member of the lower house of the federal parliament, the Bundestag (Mitglied des Deutschen Bundestages, MdB), for Steinfurt I – Borken I since 2002.
-Since 2025, he has been leading the joint CDU/CSU (Union) parliamentary group in the 21st Bundestag, making him the majority leader.
-He served as Federal Minister of Health in the fourth cabinet of Chancellor Angela Merkel from 2018 to 2021, including during the COVID-19 pandemic in Germany.
+Jens Georg Spahn (born 16 May 1980) is a German politician of the Christian Democratic Union (CDU) who has represented the constituency of Steinfurt I – Borken I in the Bundestag since 2002.
+From May 2025 until his resignation in July 2026, he served as leader of the joint CDU/CSU (Union) parliamentary group in the 21st Bundestag.

+Spahn served as Federal Minister of Health in Chancellor Angela Merkel's fourth cabinet from 2018 to 2021, overseeing Germany's health policy during the COVID-19 pandemic.
+Prior to that, he was appointed Parliamentary State Secretary at the Federal Ministry of Finance in 2015.

-At the time of his first election in 2002, Spahn – at age 22 – was the youngest member of the CDU in the German parliament.
-He has since been one of the main sponsors of pension reform in Germany.
-He was a member of the Committee of Health of the 17th Bundestag and the CDU/CSU parliamentary group's spokesperson on health.
+Elected to the Bundestag at the age of 22 in 2002, Spahn was the youngest CDU member of the German parliament at the time.

-When Chancellor Angela Merkel stated her intention not to seek re-election for the CDU party leadership in 2018, Spahn announced his intention to stand for election as her successor in December 2018.
-He was eliminated in the first round of voting; the position instead went to Annegret Kramp-Karrenbauer.
-Following Kramp-Karrenbauer's decision to resign in February 2020, he announced that he would not run for the party's leadership but instead endorse candidate Armin Laschet.
-His alliance with Laschet proved successful, as his ally became CDU party leader on 16 January 2021 and candidate for chancellor of the CDU/CSU party alliance on 19 April 2021.

 Early life and career

 Spahn was born on 16 May 1980 in Ahaus, North Rhine-Westphalia.
-He grew up with his two younger siblings in the village of Ottenstein in the north of Westmünsterland.
-Spahn graduated in 1999 from the Episcopal Canisius school in Ahaus.
-In 2001 he completed an apprenticeship as a bank teller at the Westdeutsche Landesbank, and worked in that profession until 2002.
-In 2003, Spahn began studying political science at the University of Hagen.
-In 2008, he obtained a bachelor's degree, followed by a master's degree in the same field in 2017.
+He grew up as the eldest of three children in the nearby village of Ottenstein.
+In 1999, he graduated from the Episcopal Canisius School in Ahaus.
+In 2001, Spahn completed an apprenticeship as a bank clerk at Westdeutsche Landesbank in Münster and worked in the banking sector until his election to the Bundestag in 2002.
+He was exempted from compulsory military service.

+After becoming a member of the Bundestag, Spahn began studying political science at the University of Hagen in 2003.
+He earned a bachelor's degree in the field in 2008 and later completed a master's degree in political science in 2017.